egrosdou01/personal-blog/blog/2024-08-11-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ## Introduction

 In a [previous post](../2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md), we covered how to create an [RKE2](https://docs.rke2.io/) cluster on [Azure Cloud](https://azure.microsoft.com/en-us/get-started) using the [cloud-free credits](https://azure.microsoft.com/en-us/free#all-free-services) from the **Rancher UI**.
-As this is a convenient approach to get started with Rancher, in today's post we will demonstrate how to use [OpenTofu](https://opentofu.org/) to automate the deployment.
+As this is a convenient approach to get started with Rancher, in today's post, we will demonstrate how to use [OpenTofu](https://opentofu.org/) to automate the deployment.

 `OpenTofu` is a fork of [Terraform](https://www.terraform.io/).
 It is an open-source project, community-driven, and managed by the Linux Foundation.
 If you want to get familiar with what `OpenTofu` is and how to get started, check out the link [here](https://opentofu.org/docs/intro/core-workflow/).